 Dogs, like humans, will make mistakes, and don't deserve to suffer pain or experience physical corrections as a consequence.

 Your Bark Busters trainer will never recommend for you to use shock collars, prong collars, or any other device that would cause your dog pain or discomfort.
 In regards to physical corrections, even if you don't actually hit your dog, techniques like 'alpha rolling', or pin downs, etc. teaches your dog bad habits which they may try to replicate with other dogs and/or even children.
 Using a physical means to control/correct your dog may cause them to loose trust in hands and therefore become defensive.
-Remember that dogs are not born aggressive-- it is a learned behavior that can result from improper socialization, poor training methods, history and more.'Scruffing', holding your dog's mouth closed, pushing and even collar grabs, while not malicious, can also cause problems.
+Remember that dogs are not born aggressive-- it is a learned behavior that can result from improper socialization, poor training methods, history and more.
+Holding your dog's mouth closed, pushing, and even collar grabs - while not malicious - can also cause problems.

-Never Yell Or Use Your Dog's Name as Punishment.
 The Bark Busters training method succeeds in part due to 'speaking dog'.
-This is communication using body language and tone to teach your dog new behaviors.
-Do not scream at your dog as this flies in the face of what you feel like doing.
+This is communication using body language and voice tones to teach your dog new behaviors.
+Do not scream at your dog.
 Yelling at your dog does not work because it will just get him more stressed or it will only increase his energy level and how excited he is about the situation.
-Instead, your Bark Busters dog trainer can teach you how to use a calm yet firm voice to refocus your dog and to teach the desired behavior.
+Instead, your Bark Busters dog trainer can teach you how to use a calm yet firm voice to refocus your dog and help teach a desired behavior.

 Just imagine your 14-year old son "borrowed" your car one day.
 When making your point to the teenager that this must never, ever, happen again, and explaining the consequences of his misbehavior, the natural tendency would be for you to be making full-on eye contact just to emphasize how deadly serious you were about the whole episode.